isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-oak-cabinets/index.md

 layout: post
 ---

-If you are looking for a cheap alternative to buying expensive replacements for your furniture, painting oak cabinets (and kitchen cabinets ) is viable. - However, choosing the right [primer](https://pestpolicy.com/best-bonding-primer-for-kitchen-cabinets/) is of critical importance when preparing the surface - either for new cabinets or[kitchen cabinet remodeling](https://pestpolicy.com/how-much-does-it-cost-to-[paint](https://pestpolicy.com/best-drywall-primer-sealer/)-kitchen-cabinets/).
+If you are looking for a cheap alternative to buying expensive replacements for your furniture, painting oak cabinets (and kitchen cabinets ) is viable. - However, choosing the right [primer](https://pestpolicy.com/best-bonding-primer-for-kitchen-cabinets/)is of critical importance when preparing the surface - either for new cabinets or[kitchen cabinet remodeling](https://pestpolicy.com/how-much-does-it-cost-to-[paint](https://pestpolicy.com/best-drywall-primer-sealer/)-kitchen-cabinets/).

 The primer for oak cabinets should minimize the wood's grain and keep the grain from bleeding through the paint.
 Its minimal shrinkage - a suitable choice for cabinet surface preparation.